-- Required textbook: James H. Stock and Mark W. Watson, Introduction to Econometrics, updated 3rd edition, Pearson.
-You can use other editions of the textbook if you wish, but the problem set will refer to the updated 3rd edition. - The UC San Diego Bookstore provides the digital format of the textbook through TritonEd and is free for the two week of classes.
-After two weeks, your student account will be charged a special reduced price unless you opt-out of the content. - To opt out click the RedShelf link inside TritonEd and follow the opt out prompt.
-Click here to view how to access your ebook or opt out. - Required Statistical Software: Stata

-Our school has a site license for Stata/SE 15.
+- Required textbook: James H. Stock and Mark W. Watson, Introduction to Econometrics, 4th edition, Pearson.
+You can use other editions of the textbook if you wish, but the problem set will refer to the 4th edition. - Your digital course materials are provided by the UC San Diego Bookstore through Canvas and are free for the first two weeks of classes.
+If you decide not to purchase these materials, you can opt-out by going to the Redshelf link in your Canvas page and clicking "OPT-OUT".
+If you opt-out by 10/17/20, your student account will NOT be charged. - Required Statistical Software: STATA Our school has a site license for STATA/SE 16.
 You can download and install Stata in your computer freely.
-The code, serial number, software file, and Stata installation guide have been posted on TritonED site of the class.

-• Optional textbook on using STATA: Lawrence Hamilton (2012), Statistics with STATA (updated for Version 12), 8th edition, Cengage Learning.
+The code, serial number, software file, and Stata installation guide have been posted on Canvas. - Optional textbook on using STATA: Lawrence Hamilton (2012), Statistics with STATA (updated for Version 12), 8th edition, Cengage Learning.

-Problem Sets: I will periodically assign problem sets throughout the course.
+Problem sets: I will periodically assign problem sets throughout the course.
 Even though they will not be collected or graded, it is VERY important to do them.
 The problem sets are the best way to learn and be prepared for the exams.